 - quarantine if they have been identified as a close contact of someone who has tested positive for the COVID-19 virus, even if they themselves have tested negative.

-Students with an exemption will be permitted to (while wearing a face covering and physically distancing):
+Students with an exemption are permitted to (while wearing a face covering and physically distancing):

 - attend class in person.
-(Faculty will be provided with names of exempted students in their courses; staff will be provided with names of exempted students with whom they meet for advising, mentoring, or other high-contact interactions.)
+(Faculty have been provided with names of exempted students in their courses; staff have been provided with names of exempted students with whom they meet for advising, mentoring, or other high-contact interactions.)

 - use the library.